Kingdom of Galicia and Lodomeria: Socio-economic statistics

-Statistics indicate the Galicia and Lodomeria was poorer than areas west of it.
+Statistics indicate that Galicia and Lodomeria were poorer than areas west of them.
 The average income per capita did not exceed 53 Rhine guilders (RG), as compared to 91 RG in the Kingdom of Poland, 100 in Hungary and more than 450 RG in England at that time.
-Also the taxes were relatively high and equalled to 9 Rhine guilders a year (c.
+Also, the taxes were relatively high and equalled 9 Rhine guilders a year (c.
 17% of yearly income), as compared to 5% in Prussia and 10% in England.
-Also the percentage of people with higher income was much lower than in other parts of the Monarchy and Europe: the luxury tax, paid by people whose yearly income exceeded 600 RG, was paid by 8 people in every 1,000 inhabitants, as compared to 28 in Bohemia and 99 in Lower Austria.
+Also, the percentage of people with higher income was much lower than in other parts of the Monarchy and Europe: the luxury tax, paid by people whose yearly income exceeded 600 RG, was paid by 8 people in every 1,000 inhabitants, as compared to 28 in Bohemia and 99 in Lower Austria.
 Despite high taxation, the national debt of the Galician government exceeded 300 million RG at all times, that is approximately 60 RG per capita.

 All in all, the region was used by the Austro-Hungarian government mostly as a reservoir of cheap workforce and recruits for the army, as well as a buffer zone against the Russian Empire.
 It was not until early in the 20th century that heavy industry started to be developed, which would be comparable to much of the Russian Empire and the Balkans.
-Even then it was mostly connected to war production.
+Even then, it was mostly connected to war production.
 The biggest state investments in the region were the railways and the fortresses in Przemyśl, Kraków and other cities.
 Industrial development was mostly connected to the private oil industry started by Robert Doms and to the Wieliczka salt mines, operational since at least the Middle Ages.